Valentine's Day Word Wall Cards for Preschoolers

 How to Use Valentine’s Day Words

-I don’t like to introduce too many new words with each theme; therefore, I always try to use words that are more relevant and easy to understand, because when the words are meaningful to the children they are more helpful.
+I don’t like to introduce too many new words with each theme; therefore, I always try to use more relevant and easy-to-understand words because when the words are meaningful to the children, they are more helpful.

-In preschool, it is also extremely important that you introduce the word first using the correct picture, as well as the beginning sound.
-You never ask the children to name the word (or the picture).
-Remember that preschoolers learn the first sound they hear, and if it is incorrect, it will be very difficult for them to learn it the right way afterward.
+In preschool, it is also vital that you introduce the word first using the correct picture, as well as the beginning sound.
+You never ask the children to name the word (or the image).
+Remember that preschoolers learn the first sound they hear, and if it is incorrect, it will be very difficult for them to know it the right way afterward.

 Valentine's Day Word Wall Cards